OpenAnsOrg/Plans/README.md

   - Have personal private formulae
   - Verified users badge
   - Verified answers badge
-  - A GUI to enter data (can opt out)
   - Generate graphs
   - Comment and disscuss
   - Edit formulae (only creator access)